 This may seem a daft question…after all it is one of the most irresistible, and favorite, places in France to visit.
-Lavender fields; long lunches in pavement cafes; dappled olive groves and vineyards stretching into the distance; the deep blue of the Mediterranean, and lazy evenings watching the sunset.
+Lavender fields; long lunches in pavement bistros and evening drinks in cafés; dappled olive groves and vineyards stretching into the distance; the deep blue of the Mediterranean, and lazy evenings watching the sunset.
 What’s not to like?

 But because of its universal attractiveness, everyone has their own ideas of what is best about Provence.
 Here are a few of my suggestions; you will definitely have your own so please do join the conversation at the end!

 That’s the first question to answer.

 Provence is large…and varied, just part of the region technically called PACA (Provence-Alpes-Côte d’Azur), taking in the departments of Bouches du Rhône, Var, Vaulcuse, Alpes Maritimes, Alpes-de-Haute-Provence and Hautes Alpes.

 But to most of us it’s really two different areas.
 The hinterland takes in Haute Alpes, Bouches du Rhône, Var, Vaulcuse and Alpes de Haute Provence.

 Mediterranean Provence, which runs along the glorious blue sea from Menton to Marseille, takes in the Alpes-Maritimes as well as the coastal parts of the Var and the Bouches-du- Rhône.